Bhattars1/object_detection/README.md

-## This is a machine learning object detection model consisting of a lot of classes.
-This project is saved in this repository to ensure I can access it anytime and all the credit for buiilding this project goes to Lecturer from my university, Dr. Fakhreldin Saeed.
+## This is a machine learning object detection project consisting of a lot of classes.
+This project is saved in this repository to ensure I can access it anytime and all the credit for buiilding this project goes to my Lecturer from my university, Dr. Fakhreldin Saeed.